05 / 09

 MDR or SIEM in-house?

-Under 500 employees, choose managed detection-and-response (MDR); above 500, hybrid MDR-plus-internal-SOC begins to pay back.
-Recommend managed detection-and-response (MDR) — the talent cost of running a 24/7 SOC in-house rarely makes sense at that size.
+Under 500 employees, managed detection-and-response (MDR) is the right call — the talent cost of running a 24/7 SOC in-house rarely makes sense at that size.
 Above 500 employees, hybrid MDR-plus-internal-SOC begins to pay back.

 What's the right firewall for a typical SMB?